rehierl/abstract-properties/12-0-setup-variations/2-0-subset.md

 RE-OV summary

+* a node tree - e.g. rps of a tree
-* unclear if more than one root is possible (?)
+* unclear if more than one component is possible ? e.g. not if rooted paths from a forest - disjoint
 * parallel sub-components are possible
 * seems to support all partial orders
 * rooted paths are not necessarily unique
-* TODO - applications ?!?
-* possibly? - downward-total, prefix-order
+* possibly downward-total - e.g. rps of a tree
-* possibly? - upward-total, suffix-order
+* possibly? - upward-total

+remarks

+* application - the rooted paths of a tree
+* DI-RE-OV - to support the rps of a forest

 <!-- ======================================================================= -->
 # RE-only, total